 Listen to your body.
-If your DOMS is bad, you may need to take a day of complete rest to give your muscles a chance to repair.
+If your DOMS is bad, you may need to take a day, or sometimes multiple days, of complete rest to give your muscles a chance to repair.

 At a minimum, you’ll want to skip any kind of high-intensity cardio or power lifting sessions when sore.
 That may only worsen and delay your recovery from DOMS.

 Think about trying some gentle movement throughout the day.
 It won’t speed your recovery, but it might lessen the soreness.
+Stretching is very helpful to your recovery.
 To keep your muscles moving, try gentle yoga or some low- to moderate-intensity walking, cycling, or swimming.